May Birthstone: Emerald

 Birthstone for May

-Color Range from light green to a deep, intense green; sometimes with a bluish cast
+Color Vary in color from light green to a deep, intense green; occasionally slightly bluish green

-Historical Significance Used by ancient Egyptians and Romans; associated with the goddess Venus, symbolizes fertility, rebirth, and love
+Historical Significance Pre-used by ancient Egyptians and Romans; in the reference of goddess Venus, symbolizing fertility, rebirth and love

-Major Sources Egypt (original source), now also Colombia (best quality), Brazil, Afghanistan, and Zambia
+Major Sources Egypt (original source), now in Colombia (best quality), Brazil, Afghanistan and Zambia

-Physical Properties Rated 7.5 to 8 on the Mohs scale, making it a hard stone; but inclusions make them more brittle; usually treated with oils or resins to enhance appearance
+Physical Properties Rated 7.5 to 8 on Mohs scale making it a hard stone, but more brittle than the sapphire and ruby due to inclusions; generally treated with oils or resins to enhance appearance

-Psychological and Emotional Significance Believed to promote vitality, enhance love and contentment, and maintain balance between partners; thought to improve memory and increase mental clarity
+Psychological and Emotional Significance Assumed to enhance vitality, create pure love and joy, maintain a balance between both of the partners; considered as effective for better memory and increasing the mental clarity

 Origin and History of Emerald